asamallab/NodePersistence_PH_FCM/README.md

 8. 06_NodePersist&Freq_1DHoles.ipynb: To calculate Node persistence and Node frequency.
 Also, performs the statistical test.

-9. 07_NeurosynthAnalysis.ipynb: To perform Neurosynth meta analysis.
+9. 07_NeurosynthAnalysis.ipynb: To perform Neurosynth meta-analysis.

 10. 08_Homological_Scaffold_and_NodalPSS.ipynb: To calculate the Nodal PSS from homological scaffolds.
 Also, performs the statistical test.